 The NJ SNAP-Ed Support Network Portion of the Website includes:

 - The NJ Network Partners.

 - NJ SNAP (State Nutrition Action Plan).
 Enter this section and lean how to apply for Supplemental Nutrition Assistance Program Benefits, WIC (The Supplemental Nutrition Program for Women, Infants, and Children), The Free and Reduced Price School Lunch and School Breakfast Programs and TEFAP (The Emergency Food Assistance Program).
 You can also learn more about these program and the fruit and veggie MORE MATTERS campaign

-- The Social Marketing section includes information about the NJ SNAP-Ed Social Marketing Project, it's history and information about it's current campaign Calcium Select to Protect.
-You can also find useful information on how to increase children's calcium intake.
+- The Social Marketing section includes information about the NJ SNAP-Ed Social Marketing Projects and information about it's campaigns Select to Protect. and Rev It Up!
+MVPA.

 - Faithfully Fit is a network program designed to support nutrition education in faith-based organizations.
 This section of the SNAP-Ed website includes materials created for work with English speaking, Christian audiences; although, many of the materials could be appropriately used by other religious affiliations.
 Future plans are to expand this project to work with a broader array of religious affiliations.